Department of Social and Decision Sciences

 Analytics concentration breadth elective (select one course from any of the other three concentrations; must be 88xxx)9

-* other Heinz courses are also approved.
+* other Heinz courses may also be approved.
 Please talk with the P&M advisor for information about getting approval for Heinz course registration.

 2. Policy Concentration (minimum four total courses) Units